 Explore the famous handicraft market of Old Havana

-The National Hotel of Cuba is one of Havana’s most magnificent buildings and Cuba’s signature hotel.
-Overlooking the ocean, the Nacional de Cuba contains over 400 rooms and it’s been the favorite of Hollywood celebrities from Ava Gardner to Kevin Costner ever since its opening back in the 1930’s.
+The National Riviera of Cuba is one of Havana’s most magnificent buildings and Cuba’s signature hotel.
+Overlooking the ocean, the Riviera contains over 200 rooms and it’s been the favorite of Hollywood celebrities since its opening back in the 1950’s.
 It features a privilege location to explore all that the Cuban capital has to offer.
-It is alwasy a nice upgrade in our Cuba Tours.
+It is alwasy a nice stay in our Cuba Tours.

 The Lizt Alfonso Ballet School of Cuba is composed only of women and a music band.
 It has been acclaimed in Cuba and abroad in the USA, Canada, Spain, New Zealand, Venezuela Colombia and France.